BrainlessDip/Poki-Ad-Blocker/README.md

 ## Features

-- Skips video ads automatically for smooth gaming with rrewards.
+- Skips video ads automatically for smooth gaming with rewards.
 - Lightweight and simple to use
 - Does not collect any user data